Support for care experienced and estranged students

 - help you arrange accommodation in our halls of residence over the summer.

-If you'd like this support, complete our short support request form.
+If you'd like this support, complete our Support and wellbeing referral form.

 We'll invite students who are eligible for the NTU Care Leaver and Foyer Resident Bursary to a transition support meeting.

-Students, or third parties acting with the consent of a student, can get support using our short support request form.
+Students, or third parties acting with the consent of a student, can get support using our Support and wellbeing referral form.

-- check you're receiving all the money you're entitled to, and
+- Whether you're receiving all the money you're entitled to

-- offer you advice on budgeting and money management.
+- If you need any 1:1 advice on budgeting and managing your money while you’re at university

 There are also bursaries and other support available.
 These include the following: